Explore our Educational Biofilm Resources

 Inspired by the Blast a Biofilm activity developed jointly by Prof. Nicola Stanley-Wall and her group at the University of Dundee, the aim of this activity is to introduce biofilms in the context of teeth hygiene.

-Biofilm hunt
+Biofilm Hunt

-Meet NBIC partner Katherine Fish, a Civil Engineer at the University of Sheffield.
+Meet NBIC partner Katherine Fish from the University of Sheffield.
 Find out how she works with microbes and learn to make your own Mighty Microbe toy!
+This video was made for the Maker{Future}’s Think Like An Engineer initiative, funded by the Royal Academy of Engineering.

-Images of Microbiology Picture Book
+Microbiology Picture Book

 In this picture book you will find a series of images taken by scientists based at the University of Dundee that highlight the microbes they work with.
 The images in the collection are part of a physical exhibition located at the Dundee Science Centre.
+Provided to NBIC by Nicola Stanley-Wall, University of Dundee.

+Biofilms can be harnessed to tackle a number of global challenges.
 University of Edinburgh student Grace Carpenter has created this video to explain their importance and impact on our world.

 Super Biomaterials to Fight Superbugs

-Bacteria infections affect millions and cost billions to treat.
 Superbugs form communities on surfaces making infections harder to remedy.
 Novel super biomaterials are being developed by our research partners at University of Nottingham to prevent bacterial biofilms forming on surfaces, and recent clinical trials are showing promise in reducing bacterial infections.

 The Microbiome is Everywhere